tejas-pagar/Rock_Paper_Scissor/README.md

 The app features a clean UI, animated icons, and smooth touch interactions, making it fun and user-friendly. \
 Built using functional components, useState, and React Navigation, it's a great project for beginners learning mobile app development. \
 The code is open-source, runs on Android and iOS, and can be started using npx expo start. \
-Created by Tejas Pagar and available on GitHub at tejas-